Michael Ohoven

 Michael Ohoven (born 30 August 1974) is a German film producer and the founder and CEO of Infinity Media.
 He is married to Puerto Rican model, actress, and former Real Housewife of Beverly Hills Joyce Giraud.

 Life and career

 Ohoven learned financing and institutional investment at Commerzbank and at his family's investment bank.
 While studying economics and business administration at University of Cologne, Ohoven joined the International Corporate Affairs division of RTL Television, one of Europe's largest private broadcaster.

 After two and a half years, Ohoven left the company to form Infinity Media in 2000.
 Under his leadership, the company quickly established strong working relationships with major studios, talent representatives, and financial institutions.
-Amongst numerous international nominations and awards, Capote was nominated for nominated for Best Picture at the 2006 Academy Awards.
+Amongst numerous international nominations and awards, Capote was nominated for Best Picture at the 2006 Academy Awards.